travigd/documentation/server/3.0.0/index.md

 pinned: true
 ---

 The Event Store runs as a server, to which clients can connect either over HTTP or using one of the client APIs.
-Both the open source, and commercial versions, can be ran as either a single node, or as a highly available cluster of nodes.
+Both the open source, and commercial versions, can be run as either a single node, or a highly available cluster of nodes.

 The open source version of Event Store is distributed as a console application, available to download from [here](http://geteventstore.com/downloads/).
 There are separate distributions for Windows on .NET and Linux/OS X on Mono.

 ## Running the Open Source version

-A typical command line for starting the Event Store is:
+A typical command line for running the Event Store server is:

 On Windows and .NET: